-What Is the Difference Between a Generator and Transformer
+What Is the Difference Between Transformer Rectifier and Inverter

 Dry-type transformer Symbols models typically consist of a combination of letters and numbers, each representing specific technical characteristics.
 Below is an example and breakdown: